LashawnFofung/Superstore-Sales-Performance/Case Study/4 Analysis.md

 - <b>Total Profit:</b> Similar to Total Sales, showing total profit in thousands with the same formatting requirements.
   - From these sales, Superstore Inc. achieved a total profit of $286,397.0.
 This critical metric reflects the company's financial success after accounting for costs, demonstrating its ability to convert sales into actual earnings.

+- <b>Overall Profit Ratio:</b> The overall profit ratio stands at 12.47%.
+This percentage indicates that for every dollar of sales, Superstore Inc. retains approximately 12.47 cents as profit.
+This ratio is vital for assessing the efficiency of the company's pricing strategies and cost management.

 - <b>Total Volume:</b> Presents the total volume (quantity) of sales, formatted similarly to sales and profit but not as a currency.
+  - Total Volume (Quantity Sold): A total of 37,873 units of products were sold.
+This metric provides insight into the sheer scale of product movement and customer demand.

 - <b>Sales Per Customer:</b> Shows the average sales per customer.
+  - Average Sales Per Customer: On average, each unique customer contributes $2,896.85 in sales to Superstore Inc. This KPI helps in understanding the value of individual customer relationships.
+  - Sales Per Customer by Segment:

+    - Corporate: $2,992.15
+    - Home Office: $2,903.06
+    - Consumer: $2,839.61

+  This breakdown reveals that Corporate customers, on average, generate slightly higher sales per customer compared to Home Office and Consumer segments, suggesting    potential for focused strategies on this segment.

 - <b>Sales by Region:</b> Illustrates the percentage of total sales by region, using the Summer Color Palette with black borders.
 Tooltips display region name, percent of total sales, and total sales in thousands.

 - <b>Top N States by Sales:</b> A horizontal bar chart showing the top N states by sales, with 'N' controlled by a user-adjustable parameter.
 Bars are sorted in descending order and display labels in dollars.